 Are you planning on retiring?

-Just because saving for retirement is difficult, it doesn’t mean you should give up; and the current reliefs and allowances on pension contributions should give cause for optimism.
+Just because saving for retirement is difficult, it doesn’t mean you should give up, says finance expert James Cridland, director of Clevedon-based company Coleridge Wealth Management, and the current reliefs and allowances on pension contributions should give cause for optimism.

 If you expect to retire on a final-salary pension and with no mortgage, your perspective on retirement may well be rosy; if you are grappling with debt and worried about having insufficient pension savings, it may be a different picture.